 3.3.2.
 Runtime-to-Consensus Engine Message

 The authority list (Definition 33) is part of the Polkadot state, and the Runtime has the authority to update this list in the course of any state transitions.
 The Runtime informs the corresponding consensus engine about the changes in the authority set by adding the appropriate consensus message in the form of a digest item (Definition 11) to the block header of block which caused the transition in the authority set.

 The Polkadot Host must inspect the digest header of each block and delegate consensus messages to their consensus engines.
 The BABE and GRANDPA consensus engine must react based on the type of consensus messages it receives.
 The active GRANDPA authorities can only vote for blocks that occurred after the finalized block in which they were selected.
 Any votes for blocks before they came into effect would get rejected.

 Block validation is the process by which a node asserts that a block is fit to be added to the blockchain.
 This means that the block is consistent with the current state of the system and transitions to a new valid state.

-New blocks can be received by the Polkadot Host via other peers (Section 4.8.2.) or from the Host’s own consensus engine (Chapter 5).
+New blocks can be received by the Polkadot Host via other peers (Section 4.8.3.) or from the Host’s own consensus engine (Chapter 5).
 Both the Runtime and the Polkadot Host then need to work together to assure block validity.
-A block is deemed valid if the block author had authorship rights for the slot in which the block was produce as well as if the transactions in the block constitute a valid transition of states.
+A block is deemed valid if the block author had authorship rights for the slot in which the block was produced as well as if the transactions in the block constitute a valid transition of states.
 The former criterion is validated by the Polkadot Host according to the block production consensus protocol.
 The latter can be verified by the Polkadot Host invoking entry into the Runtime as (Section C.4.2.) as a part of the validation process.
 Any state changes created by this function on successful execution are persisted.